-The installation process for Linux, Apple and OpenStep differs slightly.
+The installation process for Apple and Linux (GNUstep) differs.
 Please read the section for your System.

 Here we describe the installation of the executable packages only.
 If you want (or need) to compile Cenon yourself, take a look at the file INSTALL inside the source tree.